upenn-libraries/alchemy/README.md

 # elements-tools

-A Java library and command-line interface (CLI) for working with the [Symplectic Elements](http://symplectic.co.uk/products/elements/) API.
+A Java library and command-line interface (CLI) for the [Symplectic Elements](http://symplectic.co.uk/products/elements/) API.

 This project is a work in progress, and is not affiliated with or